Gornak40/algolymp/README.md

 export PATH=$(pwd)/bin:$PATH
 ```

+**Warning:** Some tools may not work on Windows.
+Feel free to open a PR to fix this.

 ## Config

+Each tool specifies mandatory config variables.
+It is not necessary to fill in the others.

 Put your config file in `~/.config/algolymp/config.json`.
+If you are using Windows, put it in `%APPDATA%/algolymp/config.json`.

+Here is an example of a fully filled config:

 ```json
 {